MattMurnaghan/Project-one-crypto-hub/README.md

 ### Contact us - Meet like minded individuals
 This page gives site visitors the opportunity to sign up to a mailing list and connect with other like minded individuals.
 It also gives a link to a discord channel where people who subscribe can talk investments and ask questions.

+### Assumed content requirement:
+There are a few key elements for the requirements of a typical user:

+*Information is clear and concise